 “I need you, God, every day.
 Please just hold me close.
 Just hold me, hold me, hold me,” I prayed.

 In truth, I couldn’t see the day coming when I could go it alone.
 I came to see that I needed God in my life every day from that day forward.

-I worked with my cousins and helped to erect my uncle’s home over the next two weeks, and in time, physical exertion and the sweet sensation of belonging helped to quell my grief.
-I attended daily Mass with my uncle, and that too led to light filling the cracks of my broken heart.
-In Glenvar, I bought a postcard showing the quaint village chapel my uncle and I frequented.
+I worked with my cousins and helped to erect my uncle’s home over the next several weeks, and in time, physical exertion and the sweet sensation of belonging helped to quell my grief.
+I attended daily Mass with my uncle, and that too led to light filling the cracks of my shattered heart.
+In Kerrykeel, I bought a postcard showing the quaint village chapel my uncle and I frequented.
 On it I wrote: I’m in God’s country.
 Standing where your father stood.
 Walking where he walked.
 I mailed it to my father in Canada with the PS: Don’t tell mom I’m in Ireland.
 She’ll go daft.

 The white cottage that was my grandfather’s birthplace, still in pristine condition, was the first place I went on my morning run each day.
 It stood at the foot of Knockalla Mountain.
 I would achingly touch the damp stones of the ancestral home, closing my eyes.
 The earnest sea breeze blowing in from the Irish Sea always enveloped me.
 My tears readily fell and the same prayer always settled on my lips.

 “Walk with me on my journey.
 Please help me reclaim my fighting, Irish spirit.”

 My heart was in pieces and alone I didn’t possess the necessary strength to begin again.
 I could never walk alone again.
 I needed Christ to go before me, to walk beside me, to lie beneath me, to hover above me, and to rest within me.
 He was to be my bejeweled breastplate for the rest of my life.